December 2018 Blue Water Navy Vietnam Veterans Update

 Why is the Procopio case important for Blue Water Veterans?

-In his case, Mr. Procopio contends that service in the Republic of Vietnam—which entitles veterans a presumption of herbicide exposure if they served during a specific timeframe— extends into the territorial seas of Vietnam for up to twelve nautical miles.
+In his case, Mr. Procopio contends that service in the Republic of Vietnam—which entitles veterans a presumption of herbicide exposure if they served during a specific timeframe— extends into the territorial seas of Vietnam for up to twelve nautical miles seaward of the demarcation line.
 Historically, the Department of Veterans Affairs has only applied this presumption of exposure to veterans who served on the continental landmass.

 Currently, VA recognizes that the following veterans are presumed to have been exposed to Agent Orange during military service in Vietnam between January 9, 1962 and May 7, 1975: